 How Do I Schedule A Planet Heart Screening?

-Call Spencer Hospital’s Diagnostic Department, (712) 264-8300 extension 6500 to schedule your screening appointment.
+Call Spencer Hospital’s Diagnostic Department, (712) 264-6500 to schedule your screening appointment.
 If you would like to have both the Heart Check and Vascular Screening done, these screenings can be performed in a single appointment.

 What Will Happen with My Results?